phamtec/dsurf/README.md

 ### 15-Aug-2025

 - Allow JSON on the clipbaord to be pasted into the window.
-- Allow JSON (not pretty printed to be created from the object tree)
+- Allow JSON to be copied from the window.